laravel-honda/pushed-resources/README.md

 ## Octane

 This package is not compatible with Octane but could easily be by just clearing the injected scripts/styles after each request.
-However, I have no plan to support it before we fully migrate to PHP 8.
+However, I have no plan to support it until we fully migrate to PHP 8.
 I'd accept a PR with tests and explanations.

 ## Credits